Vaishnavism: Pranami Sampradaya

 The Pranami Sampradaya (Pranami Panth) emerged in the 17th century in Gujarat, based on the Radha-Krishna-focussed syncretic Hindu-Islamic teachings of Devchandra Maharaj and his famous successor, Mahamati Prannath.

 Swaminarayan Sampradaya

 The Swaminarayan Sampradaya was founded in 1801 in Gujarat by Sahajanand Swami from Uttar Pradesh, who is worshipped as Swaminarayan, the supreme manifestation of God, by his followers.
 The first temple built in Ahmedabad in 1822.

-Vaishnavism and other Hindu tradition table
+Vaishnavism and other Hindu traditions table

 The Vaishnavism sampradayas subscribe to various philosophies, are similar in some aspects and differ in others.
 When compared with Shaivism, Shaktism and Smartism, a similar range of similarities and differences emerge.

 Demography

 There is no data available on demographic history or trends for Vaishnavism or other traditions within Hinduism.

 Estimates vary on the relative number of adherents in Vaishnavism compared to other traditions of Hinduism.
 Klaus Klostermaier and other scholars estimate Vaishnavism to be the largest Hindu denomination.
 The denominations of Hinduism, states Julius Lipner, are unlike those found in major religions of the world, because Hindu denominations are fuzzy, individuals revere gods and goddesses polycentrically, with many Vaishnava adherents recognizing Sri (Lakshmi), Shiva, Parvati and others reverentially on festivals and other occasions.
 Similarly, Shaiva, Shakta and Smarta Hindus revere Vishnu.